ALXSAI/SainRank/whitepaper.md

 ### 5.1 First-Occurrence Policy

 Wallets are only considered at the first level of recursion they appear in, eliminating the possibility of cyclic dependencies and ensuring that each wallet's influence is counted only once.

+This policy could be substituted with a Highest Weight policy, for this to be effective the entire recoursive transaction history as well as the weight they were recorded at would have to be kept in a bijective mapping with (address => weight, count, ratio, trust).
+In this case if a higher version of the wallet would be found in another transaction, it and all the weights depending on it would be increased accordingly.

 ### 5.2 Implementation